compujuckel/AssettoServer/TougePlugin/README.md

 - **Extract it**
     Place the contents into your server's `plugins` directory.
 - **Run your server once**
-    This will generate a configuration file inside the `cfg` folder.
+    This will generate configuration files inside the `cfg` folder.
 - **Customize your ruleset**
     Edit the generated `plugin_touge_cfg.yml` to adjust setting to your liking.